-One-to-one sessions on the wheel Learn to throw a pot or perfect your skills during a one-to-one session with Sarah £24per session During the day or evening.
-Block bookings of 5 sessions preferable, due to availability.
+One-to-one on the wheel Learn to throw a pot or perfect your skills during a one-to-one session with Sarah £25per hourly session During the day or evening.
+There is a discount for block bookings of 5 sessions.

 Group bookings A one hour session offering an opportunity to have fun learning pottery with one or more friends. £22per person Week days, Friday evenings or Saturday mornings

 Adult Evening Courses A five week evening course for adults, covering throwing pots on the wheel, hand clay, glazing and firing.
 Groups often have a mix of interests and experience so you can learn from Sarah and each other. £125per person

 Adult Morning Courses A five week course for adults, covering throwing pots on the wheel, hand clay, glazing and firing.
 Groups often have a mix of interests and experience so you can learn from Sarah and each other.
 Tuesday, Wednesday and Thursday 10:00 to 12:00 £125per person

 Day Pottery course on the wheel for beginners and improvers.
 10:00 to 15:00 £125 per person Course Dates: Saturday 15th February (fully booked) Saturday 28th March (fully booked) Saturday 18th April (fully booked) Saturday 16th May (spaces available) Saturday 20th June (spaces available) Consecutive days on the wheel (for 3 or 4 people)

 Simply Potty is now offering 2 to 3 consecutive days teaching on the wheel from 10am to 3pm at the Simply Potty studio in Wantage, Oxfordshire.
 This pottery course will cover clay preparation; wedging techniques, centring clay on the wheel and throwing different forms – jugs, vases, plates, bowls etc. Turning and finishing, pulling and attaching handles and using slip decoration.